cenzwong/blog/Data-analytic-with-spark-using-Ezmeral/README.md

 ## Preparing the datasets
-Imagine we had a very large csv file ready for analysis, we have to find someone to put it to the distributed filesystem.
+Imagine we had a very large CSV file ready for analysis.
+We have to put the file to the distributed filesystem.
 Of course, you can do that with the graphic user interface HPE ECP provided.
 ![image](https://user-images.githubusercontent.com/72959956/120461217-67f84280-c3cc-11eb-9126-e69cacef4432.png)

 The other way would be do that within the Jupyter environment.
-You drag the file to the Jupyter Lab and run the following commands to put the file to the TenantStorage through DataTap.
+Just drag the file to the left panel of the Jupyter Lab and run the following commands to put the file to the TenantStorage through DataTap.

 ```bash
 # Put a file from local filesystem to distributed filesystem using HDFS commands